ecosystem-guides.com

 The film is named for the 'goldeneye' satellite, which was named after Ian Fleming's house where he wrote the novels, but the house was named after a navel operation in World War 2 (and a book title), and that was named after....well, technically, the film is ultimately named after a duck!
 'Goldeneyes' are two species of diving duck found in the Holarctic region (Europe and North America).

 Another awesome movie!
 Fantastic action, and great soundtrack.
+David Arnolds scores for TND, TWINE & DAD are incredible (you have to get the complete soundtracks).
 Terri Hatcher is unfairly criticised; she is great and plays an interesting character.
-Michelle Yeoh is fun; her character is awesome and entertaining, although apart from her slinky silver dress in her introduction, she was quite sexless; I find her much sexier now a quarter of century later as the evil Georgiou in Star Trek Discovery.
+Michelle Yeoh is fun; her character is awesome and entertaining, although apart from her slinky silver dress in her introduction, her sexiness was underused; I find her much sexier now a quarter of century later as the evil Georgiou in Star Trek Discovery.

 The most interesting 'wild' animal here is from a deleted scene where Q is about to show Bond his new car, and opens a crate to reveal a big cat and Bond says "Jaguar?"!
 You can still see the big cat prowling around in the background when Desmond goes through Brosnans new car controls.